pocomane/brewed-in-the-apocalypse/bita-strong.md

 - 12 or more is a full success, the scenarist will tell how the character reached the goal; if applicable something good may happen too e.g. an object is discovered, new information is collected, etc.

-As part of the complication or the trouble, the scenarist may assign to the character a new harm with value 1, or increment by 1 a previous harm.
-When the players do in the fiction something that can cure an harm, the number is decreased by 1.
-Sometimes a roll is needed for this.
-An harm is removed when it reaches 0.

 __Death__ Optionally, during the setup, decide a value for the sum of the harms, e.g. 8, that will trigger the character death.
 A player can always